The 6 Worst Foods for Your Teeth

-But here’s an unwelcome surprise: Studies show that certain foods can actually do more damage to your teeth than tobacco!
-Here are five that you may be consuming to slim down, but they might not be something to smile about.
+Here's an unwelcome surprise: Studies show that certain foods can do more damage to your teeth than tobacco—and we're not talking about the obvious sugary candy here.
+You'd be surprised by the generally otherwise healthy foods you may be consuming that might be damaging your smile.

-(An important note: We're not saying you should give up the foods that are healthy below!
-But you might want to consult your dentist if you consume them frequently and are worried about discoloration or enamel erosion.)
+See the foods that might be sabotaging your teeth, and take caution when sipping or eating these foods that are bad for your teeth.
+We're not saying you should give up these foods, but you might want to consult your dentist if you consume them frequently and are worried about discoloration or enamel erosion.

-Britons' (perhaps unfair) bad reputation when it comes to teeth might have something to do with the popularity of tea in the British diet.
-A study in The European Journal of Dentistry looked for the differences in staining between red wine, cola, tea and coffee.
-Surprisingly, the study found no significant difference in teeth exposed to coffee (Starbucks lovers, you can exhale now) but found tea to be a main offender when it comes to discoloration.
+The Britons' (perhaps unfair) bad reputation when it comes to teeth might have something to do with the popularity of tea in the British diet.
+A study in The European Journal of Dentistry looked for the differences in staining between red wine, cola, tea, and coffee.
+The study found no significant difference in teeth exposed to coffee (Starbucks lovers, you can exhale now) but found tea to be the main offender when it comes to discoloration.

-There's no denying that tea has amazing health benefits: Fat-burning properties, antioxidant protection against DNA damage, and the reduced risk of several diseases.
+There's no denying that tea has amazing health benefits: fat-burning properties, antioxidant protection against DNA damage, and the reduced risk of several diseases.
 But it can take a toll on your teeth.
-A study published in The Journal of Dentistry compared groups of teeth exposed to either conventional black tea, herbal tea or water.
+A study published in The Journal of Dentistry compared groups of teeth exposed to conventional black tea, herbal tea, or water.
 Those exposed to the teas suffered a loss of tooth enamel.
-Both black and herbal varieties caused erosion, but surface loss was much greater on teeth exposed to herbal tea.
+Both black and herbal varieties caused erosion, but the surface loss was much greater on teeth exposed to herbal tea.

 The most commonly cited cause of tooth erosion is dietary acid, and citrus fruits are the top culprit: They're as low on the pH scale as it gets for foods.
-A study printed in the journal General Dentistry examined the effect of citrus-fruit juice on oral health over a 20-week period.
-Lemon juice showed the most severe damage to frontal enamel, followed by grapefruit juice, orange juice and lastly (of course), water.
+A study printed in the journal General Dentistry examined the effect of citrus-fruit juice on oral health over 20 weeks.
+Lemon juice showed the most severe damage to frontal enamel, followed by grapefruit juice, orange juice, and lastly (of course), water.

-You might like to slice lemons and other citrus fruits into water and sip it all day, but that’s actually the worst way to enjoy it when it comes to your teeth.
-One study showed that drinking slowly throughout the day damages teeth more than downing it in one sitting.
-If you're a fan of spa water, try using a straw to limit acidic contact and to keep your pearly whites strong.
+You might like to slice lemons and other citrus fruits into water and sip it all day, but if you're a fan of spa water, try using a straw to limit acidic contact and to keep your pearly whites strong.

-Dried fruit is a double dental disaster, thanks to its sugar content and stickiness.
-Not to mention how we usually eat it: Snacking on dried fruit is more damaging than incorporating it into a meal.
+Dried fruit is a double dental disaster, thanks to its sugar content and stickiness, not to mention how we usually eat it.
+Snacking on dried fruit is more damaging than incorporating it into a meal.
 When you're eating a meal, saliva production increases.
 That helps clean your teeth of lingering food particles and protects against acid.
 So try tossing dried cranberries into your salad, or add dried apricot to quinoa for a punch of flavor.
 And a good rule—both for your teeth and your waist—is to always opt for fresh fruit.
-Here are our picks for The 5 Best Fruits for Fat Loss!
+Here are our picks for The 9 Best Fruits for Weight Loss!